Swan maiden: Eastern Europe

 Czech author Bozena Nemcova published a tale titled Zlatý vrch ("The Golden Hill"), wherein Libor, a poor youth, lives with his widowed mother in a house in the woods.
-He finds works under the tutelage of the royal gardener.
+He finds work under the tutelage of the royal gardener.
 One day, while resting near a pond, he notices some noise nearby.
-Spying out of the bushes, he sees three maidens bathing, the youngest the loveliest of them.
-They don their white robes and "floating veils", become swans and fly away.
+Spying out of the bushes, he sees three maidens bathing, the youngest of them the loveliest of them.
+They don their white robes and "floating veils", become swans, and fly away.
 The next day, Libor hides the veil of the youngest, named Čekanka.
-The youth convinces her to become his wife and gives her veil for his mother to hide.
-One day, the swan maiden tricks Libor's mother to return her veil and tells Libor must venture to the Golden Hill if he ever wants her back.
+The youth convinces her to become his wife and gives her a veil to hide behind.
+One day, the swan maiden tricks Libor's mother into returning her veil and tells Libor that he must venture to the Golden Hill if he ever wants her back.
 With the help of a crow and some stolen magical objects from giants, he reaches the Golden Hill, where Cekanka lives with her sisters and their witch mother.
 The witch sets three dangerous tasks for Libor, which he accomplishes with his beloved's help.
 The third is to identify Cekanka in a room with similarly dressed maidens.
 He succeeds.
-The pair decides to escape from Golden Hill, as the witch mother goes hot in pursuit.
+The pair decides to escape from Golden Hill as the witch mother goes hot on their trail.
 Transforming into different things, they elude their pursuer and return home.